jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 I want to add a :ref:`condition<if statements>` for a daily limit on how much can be taken from the account.
 The inputs for the ATM will then be

 * is the PIN correct?
-* is the amount I want to take, smaller or bigger than what is in the account?
+* is the amount I want smaller or bigger than what is in the account?
 * will the withdrawal put the account above or below the daily limit for withdrawals?

 The :ref:`truth table` for if the :green:`right PIN` is entered and there is :green:`enough money` in the account, is